bparanj/crystal/programming/ai/patents/brainstorm.md

 You can apply Altshuller's systematic approach to analyze cybersecurity patents in threat detection using AI by adapting his methodology to focus on patterns, contradictions, and inventive principles specific to this domain.
-Here's a step-by-step guide:

 ---

 ### 1. **Define the Scope**
-   - Focus on patents specifically related to **AI-based threat detection**.
+   - Focus on patents specifically related to **Cybersecurity threat detection**.
+        - This is not applying AI to detect threats.
+It is about analyzing existing patents to extract insights similar to Altshuller.
    - Collect a significant sample size of patents for analysis (e.g., patents involving machine learning models, anomaly detection systems, intrusion detection methods).
+        - What is a significant sample size to use?

 ---

 ### 2. **Categorize the Problems and Solutions**
    - **Identify Problems:** Break down each patent into the specific cybersecurity problem it addresses.
+Can we use the existing libraries to identify the problem?

    For example:
      - Identifying zero-day attacks.
      - Detecting malicious insider behavior.
      - Filtering false positives in anomaly detection.
-   - **Understand Solutions:** Extract the essence of the AI-based solution:
+   - **Understand Solutions:** Extract the essence of the solution:
+        The scope does not include coming up with any AI-based solution.
      - Techniques used (e.g., supervised learning, unsupervised learning, reinforcement learning).
      - Innovations in algorithm design or deployment.